MNCTV: Early days

 First logo used from 23 January 1991 until 23 January 1998.
 After that, the logo continued to use as a corporate logo until 23 January 2002.

 Second logo used under the slogan Televisi Keluarga Indonesia from 1996 until 23 January 2002.

 TPI (Televisi Pendidikan Indonesia, Indonesian Educational Television) was first founded as an educational television network by Tutut Soeharto, the first daughter of former president Soeharto and the wife of Bimantara Citra's co-founder and RCTI's then-commissioner Indra Rukmana on 23 January 1990 via her company PT Citra Lamtoro Gung Persada.
 It began its first broadcasts as trial broadcast on 26 December 1990 and later officially launched on 23 January 1991, timeshared with then state broadcaster TVRI.
 TPI also used TVRI's Studio 12 as its operational studio.

 When it was founded TPI produced a two-hour educational programming block targeted to elementary students, middle school students, and high school students, from 08:00 to 10:00 WIB.
 To do so, it cooperated with the Department of Education and Culture (now Ministry of Primary and Secondary Education, Ministry of Culture and Ministry of Higher Education, Science and Technology).
 Programming time began at 6:00am with the country's first breakfast TV show produced by the channel, with the rest of the day dedicated to cartoons and other child-friendly programming, signing off early afternoon.

 In April 1991, the block was expanded into 4 hours, from 08:00 to 12:00 WIB; later to 6.5 hours, from 06:30 to 12:00 WIB; and in 1992 TPI was already broadcasting eight hours in a day, from 06:00 to 14:00 WIB, with several hours being a joint simulcast with TVRI for its educational programming.
 On January 23, 1993, TPI began to air its first soap opera program as a distraction, while it expanded broadcasting hours to 15.5 hours, from 05:30 to 21:00.
-By then it gained its own frequency - TPI UHF Channel 34, later on moved to Channel 37 in 18 May 1993.
+By then it gained its own frequency - TPI UHF Channel 34, later on moved to Channel 37 on 18 May 1993.
 The broadcast in UHF marked a milestone for Indonesian television.